JoshWilbur/Electronic-Speed-Controller/README.md

 # Electronic-Speed-Controller
 Developers: Amir Seidakhmetov and Joshua Wilbur

 Driver code for the H-Bridge circuit is found in /Core/Src.
-The files main.c, HBridge.c and feedback.c contain custom code developed for this project.
+The files main.c, HBridge.c and interrupt_callbacks.c contain custom code developed for this project.
 A more detailed README will be created in the future.

 Image of prototype to test STM32 output (7/19/24)